TheCalebThornton/back-testing-stock-strats/README.md

 py -m pip install fastquant
 Navigate to project: py src/crypto/file_name_example.py
 ### Running with Prophet:
 Disclaimer!
 Running pystan on Windows is really hard...
+I don't recommend trying to run /prophet scripts on Windows.
+Instead, you can run this on a Linux or Mac.
 Follow Prophet installation details here: https://facebook.github.io/prophet/docs/installation.html
-You will need to setup pystan, see here: https://pystan2.readthedocs.io/en/latest/windows.html
+I have included some helpful scripts for testing your installation in /testing_pystan_install

 # open source library usage tree
 https://github.com/enzoampil/fastquant